ap94sd24/stocksVisualizer/README.md

-## MERN_BOILPLATE
+## Stocks Visualizer
-A template for developing MERN stack projects
+A way to visualize listings and changes through the day in real time.

 ## Motivation
-Created as a way to shorten development time in initial setup
+Created as a mean to see which stocks to invest or find trends in stock performances

 ## Build Status
 WIP